 I got out of the Army in 1991, one week before Christmas.
 My brother’s gift to me that year was Soundgarden’s “Badmotorfinger.”
 I was a short-haired, 21-year-old, ex-military cop with my sights set on a career in law enforcement.

-A year later, I was a long-haired, college-radio DJ whose daily attire consisted of beat-up combat boots, ripped jeans, flannel shirts and a leather biker jacket.
-I had discovered I could write, and I no longer wanted to be a cop for a living.
-Chris Cornell featured prominently on the soundtrack to my transformation.
+Less than two years later, I was a long-haired, college-radio DJ whose daily attire consisted of beat-up combat boots, ripped jeans, flannel shirts and a leather biker jacket.
+I had discovered I could write, and I no longer wanted to be a cop.
+Chris Cornell’s voice featured prominently on the soundtrack to my transformation.